e2eelab/e2ee-security-whitepaper/index.md

 #### ‌Send one-to-one message

-The send one-to-one message protocol \[Fig.24\] helps send a E2eeMsg data that has “one2one\_msg” as its payload to a remote peer user.
+The send one-to-one message protocol \[Fig.24\] helps send an E2eeMsg data that has “one2one\_msg” as its payload to a remote peer user.
 E2EE server will publish a ProtoMsg to the server-sent messaging channel by packing the E2eeMsg data.
 The peer user will receive this message if this channel is subscribed.

 <p align="center">